RPTU-EIS/RTL-PipelineViewer/Surfer_Visualization/README.md

 **Explanation:**
 - `groups` / `subgroups`: Define the collapsible hierarchy in the waveform viewer.
 - `path`: The full, exact hierarchical path to the signal as defined in the raw VCD's header (e.g., `Module.submodule.signal_name`).
-Case-sensitive.
 - `name`: The new, human-readable name for the signal in the output waveform.

 ---